Kidney Cancer Overview

 - Occupation: Some people who come in close contact with different chemicals like iron, steel, cadmium and asbestos are at risk.

-- Gender: Men are more likely to develop kidney cancer than women.
+- Gender: Statistics show men twice as likely to develop kidney cancer than women

 Types of Kidney Cancer